security-assignments/security-assignments.github.io/_labs/lab_asymmetric_encryption.md

         It's the same thing as submitting via Kleopatra.
 In fact, if you wanted to send someone your public key without relying on a keyserver, you could sent them the `.asc` file as an email attachment.
 * Use a web browser to browse `https://pgp.circl.lu` and verify that when you search by your name or email address, your key is displayed, with the correct keyID, that it is 4096 bits, and that both of your `@temple.edu` email addresses are associated with your key.
-    * To search by your key-id or fingerprint, prefix the value with `0x`, which is the prefix for hex values.
-For example, to search for my key-id, `8DC01F3A`, I would enter the following search query into `https://keys.gnupg.net/`: `0x8DC01F3A`.
+    * To search by your key-id or fingerprint, prefix the value with `0x`, which is the prefix for [hex values](https://en.wikipedia.org/wiki/Hexadecimal).
+For example, to search for my key-id, `8DC01F3A`, I would enter the following search query into `https://pgp.circl.lu`: `0x8DC01F3A`.
+For searching fingerprints, make sure there are no spaces in between characters.
 * Once you have verified the above, submit your fingerprint on Canvas.

 <div class='alert alert-info'>It is important that <strong>both</strong> your <code>TUid</code> and <code>first.last</code> email variants are tied to your key, so that you can get credit for this part of the lab.
-If you forget, you can add and then re-export, and your key will be updated on the keyserver... eventually.</div>
+If you forget, you can add and then re-export, and your key will be updated on the keyserver—eventually.</div>

 ## Part 1 deliverable